$49 – $229

 Cost per mg CBD:

-Fatty liver disease is a serious medical condition.
+Fatty liver disease is a serious, but common medical condition.

 Some studies have shown it to be present in about 16% of the population .